PragmaticCoding/PragmaticCoding.github.io/_posts/2022-05-24-SwapScenes.md

 Look at what we just did.
 We started out with one approach and then changed it up radically.
 And then we changed it up radically again.
 And again...

-{% include notice type="primary" content="At no time did we have to go back to the actual content - the layouts - and change them to accommodate a radical redesign of our application's mechanics.<br><br>Not once." %}
+{% include notice type="primary" content="At no time did we have to go back to the layouts and change them due to a radical redesign of our application." %}

 Think about what this means for your applications.